- 6.1.1 Installing AdminAPI Software Components

 -

-Sandbox deployment: if you want to test a deployment before committing to a full production deployment, the provided sandbox feature enables you to quickly set up a test environment on your local machine.
-Sandbox server instances are created with the required configuration and you can experiment to become familiar with the technologies employed.
+Sandbox deployment: If you would like to test a deployment before committing to a full production deployment, the provided sandbox feature enables you to set up a test environment on your local machine.
+Sandbox server instances are created for you with the required configuration.
+You can experiment to become familiar with the technologies employed.

 ImportantAn AdminAPI sandbox deployment is not suitable for use in a full production environment.

-MySQL Shell provides two scripting language modes, JavaScript and
+MySQL Shell provides two language modes, JavaScript and Python,

 MySQL Shell is used primarily in JavaScript mode.